Seán Kenny (hurler)

 Seán Kenny (1923 – 24 April 2002) was an Irish sportsperson.
 He played hurling with his local club Borris–Ileigh and was a member of the Tipperary senior inter-county team in the 1940s and 1950s.
 Kenny captained Tipperary to the All-Ireland title in 1950.

 Early life

 Seán Kenny was born in Borrisoleigh, County Tipperary in 1923.
 He was born into a family that had a strong association with the game of hurling.
 His uncle, Patrick Harty, captained the Tipperary team that won the All-Ireland junior title in 1930.
 Kenny was educated at the local national school and later attended Thurles CBS where his own hurling skills were developed.
-In 1939 he captained the school to both Dean Ryan (under-17) and Dr. Harty Cup (under-19) titles.
+In 1939 he captained the school to both Dean Ryan Cup and Dr Harty Cup titles.

 Playing career

 Club

 Kenny played his club hurling with his local club in Borris–Ileigh and enjoyed much success.
 He was captain of the club team in 1949 as Borris–Ileigh defeated Kickham's to take their very first senior county championship.
 Kenny added a second county winners' medal to his collection in 1950 as Borris-Ileigh retained their title.
 He captured a third and final county title in 1953.